Dpdl-io/DpdlEngine/README.md

 #### Dpdl Java API access documentation (default configuration)

-The set of classes accessible with Dpdl is defined to be the following set.
-Note: The methods of the classes accessible refer to the current JRE instance on which Dpdl is running.
+The set of classes accessible with Dpdl is defined to be the following set, instead, methods of the classes accessible are referred to the current JRE instance on which Dpdl is running.

 [Java 5 API](http://www.seesolutions.it/apidoc/Java_Platform_API_1_5.html)